angstwad/google-cloud-build-command-wrapper/README.md

 ## Use Case

-This was written with a very narrow use case in mind: wrapping commands and signaling them ahead of a Cloud Build job timeout.
+This was written with a very narrow use case in mind: wrapping commands, signaling the wrapped process ahead of a Cloud Build job timeout.
 It performs the following steps:

 1. Given a project and build ID, it retrieves the build state from the Cloud Build API
 1. It reads the time at which the build will be force-terminated, looks at the `--before-timeout` value (default: 60 seconds), and sets a timer triggering at _build termination time_ minus the _before timeout_ value.